 - Sing chants and fingerplays that encourage the use of the fingers such as 5 Little Pumpkins, 5 Green and Speckled Frogs etc.

-- Provide small pieces of chalk or broken crayons for children to write or draw with.
+- Small pieces of chalk or broken crayons for children to write or draw with.

-- Provide old greeting cards for students to cut, the thick paper provides the resistance they need to be more successful.
+- Old greeting cards for students to cut, the thick paper provides the resistance they need to be more successful.

 - Spread cornmeal in a shallow pie pan and encourage students to use their fingers to draw in it.

 - Place clear hair gel and food coloring in a sandwich bag.
 Force all the air out of the bag and seal tightly with packing tape or duct tape.
 Place the bag on a flat surface and encourage children to use their index fingers to write on the bag.

 When using a tripod grasp, the fingers of the hand should move with the writing utensil without using their entire arm.
 The tripod grasp is considered to be the most efficient because it allows the greatest amount of finger movement and control over the writing tool; it is the least fatiguing method for the muscles in the arm and hand.

 Many young children hold their writing tools in a closed fist grasp.
-When using this grasp the child moves the writing tool by moving his shoulder and entire arm.
-The improper fist grasp requires extra effort thus causing fatigue in the arm and hand.
-A child who uses a closed fist grasp will tire easily and struggle with the task of writing.
+When using this grasp the child moves the writing tool by moving their shoulder and entire arm.
+The improper fist grasp requires extra effort, which causes fatigue in the arm and hand.
+A child who uses a closed fist grasp will tire easily and struggle with writing.

-When you see your students holding their pencils and crayons in a fist grasp it indicates that they are lacking fine motor skills.
-Instead of forcing them into a tripod grasp, intentionally embed fine motor development opportunities into your daily routine so they can further develop the muscles in their hands.
+When you see your students holding their pencils and crayons in a fist grasp, it indicates that they are lacking fine motor skills.
+Instead of forcing them into a tripod grasp or providing them with worksheets, intentionally embed fine motor development opportunities into your daily routine to help them develop the muscles in their hands.

 When you encounter students in your classroom who have not yet selected hand dominance it is crucial that you provide them with plenty of fine motor exercises in the classroom.
 The more they exercise their fine motor skills the more quickly their hand dominance will begin to emerge.